TIDF — Decision-Making

 For decision-makers, the responsibility is not sympathy.
 It is skilled, intentional interpretation.
 TIDF equips committees to distinguish stress-affected presentation from credibility issues — producing decisions that are more accurate, more consistent, and harder to overturn.

-Four modules.
+Five modules.
 Each builds a concrete adjudicative competency.

 Module One